Installing → Upgrade Guide

 General Upgrade Notes

-• Make a backup of your Open XDMoD configuration files before running the upgrade script.
-The upgrade script may overwrite your current configuration files.
+• Make backups of your Open XDMoD configuration files and databases before running the upgrade script.
+The upgrade script may overwrite your current configuration files and data.

 • Do not change the version in portal_settings.ini before running the upgrade script.
 The version number will be changed by the upgrade script.